-The PTO (Parent Teacher Organization) is a means of involving parents in the school.
-There is a volunteer sheet available to on the school's website, so parents can indicate the level of involvement they would like to have.
-PTO sponsors many activities, including grade level events.
-Volunteer opportunities include event planning, faculty appreciation, classroom and office support and chaperone duties at student events.
-All parent volunteers must be VIRTUS Compliant.
-NDA encourages all parents to get involved in the PTO at some level.
-PTO also sponsors a Parent Safe Home Pledge to supplement NDA's efforts to prevent alcohol and drug abuse among our high school students.
+Notre Dame sponsors a Parent Safe Home Pledge to supplement efforts to prevent alcohol and drug abuse among high school students.
 It is a grave concern among parents, teachers and students.
 Notre Dame Academy has been taking measures to prevent this problem at school and at school related functions but it needs to go beyond the school.
 We have to combat this problem.
 We know how devastating a permanent injury can be or even worse, a drug or alcohol related death.